mskcc/Penguin/README.md

+# PeNGUIN
-# PeNGUIN: Predicting ecDNA Novelties in Genes Using IMPACT NGS Data
+Predicting ecDNA Novelties in Genes Using IMPACT NGS Data

-Pipeline to detect Extrachromosomal DNA (ecDNA) on MSK sequencing data
+A Pipeline to Analyze ecDNA in collaboration with BoundlessBio

 ### Dependencies